rebsonoliveira/sql-server/samples/databases/wide-world-importers/README.md

 <!-- Examples -->
 1. SQL Server 2016 (or higher) or an Azure SQL Database.
-2. SQL Server Management Studio, preferably June 2016 release or later (version >= 13.0.15000.23).
+1. SQL Server Management Studio, preferably June 2016 release or later (version >= 13.0.15000.23).
-3. Visual Studio 2015 Update 3 (or higher) with SQL Server Data Tools.
+1. Visual Studio 2015 Update 3 (or higher) with SQL Server Data Tools.
-4. (to run ETL jobs) SQL Server 2016 (or higher) Integration Services
+1. (to run ETL jobs) SQL Server 2016 (or higher) Integration Services (SSIS).
+At the time of writing, Visual Studio 2017 does not yet support Integration Services projects.
+You will need to install Visual Studio 2015 to open the SSIS project.
-5. (to install the SSASMD sample) SQL Server 2016 (or higher) Analysis Services
+1. (to install the SSASMD sample) SQL Server 2016 (or higher) Analysis Services (SSAS).
+If you are using Visual Studio 2017, download and install the following: [Analysis Services](https://marketplace.visualstudio.com/items?itemName=ProBITools.MicrosoftAnalysisServicesModelingProjects)

 <a name=run-this-sample></a>